armory/docs/content/en/docs/installation/guide/install-on-aws.md

 9. Click "Create bucket"

-Spinnaker (the `front50` service, specifically) will need access to your newly-created bucket.
+Armory (the `front50` service, specifically) will need access to your newly-created bucket.
 There are a number of ways to achieve this.
 This document describes two mechanisms to do this.

-By default, Spinnaker will store all Spinnaker information in a folder called `front50` in your bucket.
+By default, Armory will store all Armory information in a folder called `front50` in your bucket.
 You can optionally specify a different directory (for example, if you're using a pre-existing or shared S3 bucket).

 ### Create an IAM user using an inline policy

-You can create an IAM user with credentials, and provide that to Spinnaker via Halyard
+You can create an IAM user with credentials, and provide that to Armory via Halyard

 1. Log into the AWS Console (Web UI)
 2. Navigate to the IAM Console (Click on "Services" at the top, and then on "IAM" under "Security, Identity, & Compliance")